RadicallyOpen/RadicallyOpen/therapist-directory.markdown

 * Address: 1040-1200 Burrard St, Vancouver BC V6Z 2C7
 * Treatment of: Suicidal thinking or behaviour (e.g., suicide attempts), Self-injury and other self-destructive behaviours, Difficulties with anger and anger management, Problems with other emotions (such as intense sadness or recurrent fear);  Impulsive behaviours that can be dangerous (such as reckless driving, recurrent unsafe sex, etc.); Difficulty building and maintaining healthy relationships; Chronic feelings of emptiness; Depression among older adults; Problems with alcohol & drug use; Eating disordered behaviour such as bingeing and purging; Other issues with problems related to over-control.

-# Sweden

-#### Stockholm & Uppsala
+#### British Columbia: Victoria
-* Name: Martina Wolf-Arehult
+* Name: J. Nicole Little, Ph.D., R.C.C.
-* Phone number: int-46-(0)70-6117011
+* Phone number: 250-598-0544
+* Address: 316-1175 Cook Street
-* Email: martina.wolf@akademiska.se
+* Email: cole@islandfamilycounselling.ca
-* Treatment of: Eating Disorders, Affective Disorders, Borderline Personality Disorders
+* Website:  www.islandfamilycounselling.ca
+* Treatment of: adolescents and adults in areas of depression, anxiety, disordered eating and oc personalities.

 # UK